JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="993" height="789" alt="team created" src="https://github.com/user-attachments/assets/9e233c49-8bc9-44eb-bff2-5fd85270f14a" />
 </p>
 <p>
-Once you created a team you can see it on admin panel > agents > teams.
+Once you created a team you can see it by going to the Admin Panel > Agents > Teams.
 </p>
 <br />